Tai Chi Excuses?

 The ch’i comes first in cultivating life.

-However, it is useless talk to those who cannot or will not persevere.”
+However, it is useless to talk to those who cannot or will not persevere.”

 Prof. Cheng Man-ching, Thirteen Treatises.